bharatltech/mystmd/01-paper.md

 fib 1 = 1
 fib (n+2) = fib n + fib (n+1)
 ```
-This function definition uses then+2pattern to match natural numbers at least 2.
+This function definition uses the **n+2** pattern to match natural numbers at least 2.

 An equivalent, but more efficient, definition uses forward recursion with two additional
 parameters to avoid recomputing Fibonacci numbers: